MISSION STATEMENT

 GSIP is open to undergraduates in a science-related major who are enrolled in an undergraduate program at the time of application.
 Former GSIP interns are encouraged to apply.

-We welcome students from traditionally underrepresented groups in biomedical research, such as African American, Hispanic/Latinx, American Indian/Alaska Native/Native Pacific Islander, first-generation college students who are economically disadvantaged and students with disabilities.
-Students from rural or inner-city areas with limited access to research opportunities are also encouraged to apply.
-Information on Diversity and Inclusion at the University of Colorado Anschutz Medical Campus can be found here.
+We welcome highly achieving students from a variety of backgrounds and also encourage students from rural or inner-city areas with limited access to research opportunities to apply.
+Information on Equal Employment Opportunity and Affirmative Action Policy at CU Anschutz can be found here.

 GSIP is open to international students who possess an F1 visa and are enrolled in a U.S. college or university.